rseah145/smw-term2/Journal_3_notes/Section A.md

 5. Client encrypts the random string with the hash from step 2 and sends it back to the DC
 ![image](../images/Pasted%20image%2020230814145150.png)

-6. DC gets the user's hash, encrypts the random string using
+6. DC retrieves the user's hash from its database, encrypts the random string using the retrieved hash and compares the encrypted random strings, 1 received from the client and 1 from the DC's database.
+If it matches